Posted on Oct 8, 2012

 Dentists are often so caught up in their day to day grind of running a dental practice that there’s no time to figure out an exit strategy.
 You do everything from manage the staff to negotiate the lease and, oh yeah, you also do dentistry in between.
 You’re just too busy to even think about your dental practice transition.

 Until, one day, your back blows out, your spouse tells you to retire, or you just plain get tired of the responsibilities and stress.
-You decide, it’s time!
-Maybe you want to continue doing dentistry at some level, either part time, or full time.
+You decide it’s the time!
+Maybe you want to continue doing dentistry at some level, either part-time or full time.
 Maybe you want to be completely done.
 Here are the top five dental practice transition strategies you can think about before that time happens.

 If you decide that you still enjoy dentistry, but just don’t want to manage the practice anymore, this is the strategy for you.
 This can be done at an early age and does not mean you are retiring.
 I have several case studies where a 50-year-old dentist was tired of managing staff and getting his reimbursements cut.
 We sold the practice to someone who wanted a satellite practice.
 The buyer implemented marketing and other services to increase production and the seller is working back full time making more money than he ever made.
 Pros are that you no longer manage your practice and you may even make more money.
 Cons are that you may be selling your dental practice to an entity that requires you to implement systems and procedures you may not like.
 Be selective who you sell to.
 I have found that smaller groups tend to allow more freedom.